Book course button More info button

 What is HACCP?

-If you own, run or work in a kitchen or food preparation area then you will be subject to visits from the Food Standards Agency where you will be required to show evidence of your compliance with HACCP.
+If you own, run, or work in a kitchen or food preparation area, you will be subject to visits from the Food Standards Agency, where you will be required to demonstrate compliance with HACCP.
 You will then be issued a rating per your compliance with these standards.

-HACCP consists of 7 Core Principles which are to be followed at every level of food handling to meet food safety standards.
+HACCP consists of 7 Core Principles that must be followed at every level of food handling to meet food safety standards.

 These principles are:

-- Determine Critical Control Points - determine those hazards which are critical as opposed to where control is important but not deemed critical).
+4. Determine Critical Control Points - identify those hazards that are critical, as opposed to those where control is essential but not deemed necessary.

-- Establish a Corrective Plan - Based on your monitoring of CCP.
-If something goes wrong, how can you correct it?
+6. Establish a Corrective Plan - Based on your monitoring of the CCP.
+If something goes wrong, how can you rectify the issue?

-- Record Keeping - are you keeping records of both good and bad practices in HACCP for you and HSE purposes?
+7. Record Keeping - Are you keeping records of both good and bad practices in HACCP for you and HSE purposes?

 What Hazards Apply to HACCP?

-Hazards in food production, preparation, storage and handling are things that are typically considered harmful to a food product, making it unsafe to eat.
-These hazards can be broken down into 3 easy-to-remember categories and will cover every aspect of food contamination.
+Hazards in food production, preparation, storage, and handling are typically considered harmful to a food product, making it unsafe to eat.
+These hazards can be categorised into three easy-to-remember categories and will cover every aspect of food contamination.
 They include:

 Microbiological

 Microbiological contamination poses a hazard as bacterial growth on food leaves behind pathogens which are harmful when consumed.
-Considerations to be made around microbiological contamination of food are usually around incorrect storage and temperature of food once it is left to cool.
+Considerations regarding microbial contamination of food typically focus on incorrect storage and temperature of food after it has cooled.

-The UK government provides a pack for small businesses (known as ‘Safer food, better business’) where they outline the key steps for correct storage and temperature management.
-This will be issued by the Food Standards Agency (FSA) and should be attained up to 28 days before your business begins trading.
+The UK government provides a pack for small businesses, known as ‘Safer food, better business’, which outlines the key steps for correct storage and temperature management.
+This will be issued by the Food Standards Agency (FSA) and should be obtained up to 28 days before your business begins trading.

 Correct management of bacterial contamination is both the responsibility of the management and the person handling the food.
 These risks can be limited by;

-- the correct storage of waste products away from food poses a clear microbial contamination risk.
-Your indoor bins should be away from any food, and your large outdoor bins should be stored separately from any walk-ins or dry storage areas.
+• The correct storage of waste products away from food poses a clear microbial contamination risk.
+Your indoor bins should be kept away from any food, and your large outdoor bins should be stored separately from walk-ins and dry storage areas.

 Limiting these factors and keeping yourself and your staff accountable is key to reducing microbiological hazards when working with food.
-When you are assessed by a health and safety executive, they will be assessing these key areas and your diligence towards them regularly.
+When a health and safety executive assesses you, they will evaluate these key areas and your diligence in them on a regular basis.
 It remains best practice to therefore always uphold these standards to keep everyone involved safe from contamination.

 Chemical

-Chemical contamination can take various forms, notably; allergy contamination, refuse contamination or chemical usage around food preparation areas.
-You should, in all areas of food handling, consider the following practices to reduce chemical contamination to effectively meet the required levels of due diligence:
+Chemical contamination can take various forms, notably allergy contamination, waste contamination, or improper chemical usage around food preparation areas.
+You should, in all areas of food handling, consider the following practices to reduce chemical contamination and effectively meet the required levels of due diligence:

-- Correct use of cleaning chemicals to the manufacturer's specified levels.
-These instructions are normally provided on the container and many modern companies have a 1 or 2-pump method which is easy to follow.
-Incorrect dilution of chemicals can be toxic so stay consistent with your mixing levels to ensure chemicals are used effectively.
+• Correct use of cleaning chemicals to the manufacturer's specified levels.
+These instructions are typically provided on the container, and many modern companies have a one- or two-pump method that is easy to follow.
+Incorrect dilution of chemicals can be toxic, so maintain consistency in your mixing levels to ensure chemicals are used effectively.

-- Correct methods to ensure allergen particulates are managed to a safe level.
+• Correct methods to ensure allergen particulates are managed to a safe level.
 This may include designated and sealed chopping boards, utensils, shelving and even clothes for the key 14 allergens.
-The frequency and demand for diligence towards these allergens are circumstantial between sites and industries.
-You should have a system in place that is dependent on your business's needs on a case-to-case basis.
+The frequency and demand for diligence towards these allergens vary between sites and industries.
+You should have a system in place that is tailored to your business's specific needs on a case-by-case basis.

-- Correct storage of chemicals is key in food hazard management.
-Always store your chemicals away from food, ideally in a different, well-ventilated room from any food, ideally in a sealed container.
+• Correct storage of chemicals is key in food hazard management.
+Always store your chemicals away from food, ideally in a separate, well-ventilated room, and in a sealed container.

-- Any waste poses a chemical risk in its own right.
-Correct waste storage away from all food should be practised as this could lead to chemical contamination, as well as physical and microbial risk, too.
+• Any waste poses a chemical risk in its own right.
+Correct waste storage away from all food should be practised, as this could lead to chemical contamination, as well as physical and microbial risks.

 Physical